 As the year goes on, track changes in this quantified budget.
 Monitor closely why these changes have occurred and how much variance there is in actual spend vs the planned budget.
 This will inform future budgeting efforts and offer more insight for more effective planning.

 - Weatherize Your Facilities

-With proper insight into energy cost and consumption, and the impact that extreme weather has on these costs, energy spend can be more accurately defined and proposed budgets can more closely align with actual spends.
+With proper insight into energy cost and consumption and the impact that extreme weather has on these costs, energy spend can be more accurately defined and proposed budgets can more closely align with actual spending.